hugoQ1/go-epik/documentation/en/dev/WIP-arch-complementary-notes.md

 # Look at the constructor of a miner

-Follow the `lotus-storage-miner` command to see how a miner is created, from the command to the message to the storage power logic.
+Follow the `epik-storage-miner` command to see how a miner is created, from the command to the message to the storage power logic.

 # Directory structure so far, main structures seen, their relation